danyatehop/pfdreader/readme.txt

-create folder "books" in this directory
+create folder "books" in project`s directory (*/reader_pdf/) and put pdf-files there